Jazzkid0/bsky-cli-tools/README.md

 This is a rough collection of tools for interacting with the Bluesky API from the command line.
 It's not at all polished.

 I'm using this repo to learn, and you can too!
-Fork at your leisure, and feel free to ask me about it on Bluesky @jazzkid.bsky.social
+Use it as a template or fork at your leisure, and feel free to ask me about it on Bluesky: @jazzkid.bsky.social

 ---